-The new major in Criminal Justice and Law is designed to give students an overview of the American criminal justice system, to help them understand the varied political, legal, sociological, and cultural dimensions of the study of criminal justice, and to acquaint them with philosophical and ethical issues in law enforcement.
+In the Bachelor of Arts (B.A.) in Criminal Justice and Law program, students develop a complete understanding of the American legal and criminal justice system, the varied political, legal, sociological, and cultural dimensions of the study of criminal justice, and the philosophical and ethical issues in law enforcement.

 Manhattanville boasts a world class faculty who are committed to teaching students to be ethical and socially responsible leaders in the global community.
 The faculty ensures the intellectual and personal development of each student.
 Professors teaching in the program have research expertise in American politics, global legal issues, US legal history, international politics, genocide studies, global energy politics, and other related issues.